 1. Change passwords

 Make a point to update all your passwords for next year, especially those for bank, credit card and other sensitive accounts.

 2. Request a free credit report

 Federal law entitles you to one free credit report every year from each of the three major credit reporting agencies.
 Download one during a commercial break and review it for mistakes or suspicious activity.

 Make sure you are requesting your reports from AnnualCreditReport.com, which is the only website authorized under the law to provide free credit reports.
 Other websites might send you reports, but there’s usually a catch.
 For example, the site might automatically enroll you in a credit monitoring service or some other subscription program.
-(See: “How to Get Your Free Credit Report in 6 Easy Steps.”
+See “How to Get Your Free Credit Report in 6 Easy Steps.”
 Or, check out our Solutions Center for help with credit card debt.

 3. Review your FSA balance